 How Aunt Flow is Supporting

 Aunt Flow offers a free-vend, menstrual product dispenser and a sustainable line of organic cotton tampons and pads.

 The certified woman-owned company supports hundreds of businesses and schools by stocking their washrooms with menstrual products.

 Just like businesses and schools purchase toilet paper to offer in commercial washrooms, they also purchase tampons and pads from Aunt Flow.

 Why schools choose Aunt Flow for their menstrual product solution:

 - The ESTROGEN Aunt Flow free-vend menstrual product dispenser is easy to reload and holds 5x the amount of product compared to any other dispenser on the market.
 This reduces work orders and janitorial time spent restocking.

 - Aunt Flow’s menstrual products are made with 100% organic cotton – no synthetics, rayons, or dyes.
-Tampons are biodegradable and produce 25% less waste compared to Tampax® Cardboard Applicator Tampons (based on internal research and sustainability testing, conducted in 2019).
+Tampons are biodegradable and produce 25% less waste compared to Tampax® Cardboard Applicator Tampons (based on internal research and sustainability testing conducted in 2019).

-- Aunt Flow has worked with dozens of schools like North Island Students’ Union.
+- Aunt Flow has worked with dozens of schools like the North Island Students’ Union.
 We understand demand, delivery, and how to ensure a successful program.